Directional Optimism for Safe Linear Bandits: Proof of Theorem

 \end{proof}

 Now, we turn out attention to Corollary \ref{thm:prob_dep_reg}.
 To do so, we state PD-ROFUL more formally in Algorithm \ref{alg:pd_oful}.
-Note that the second phase of the algorithm utilizes a one-dimensional least-squares estimator and confidence set.
-This is done by playing $\xi_t u_*$ where $u_*$ is the optimal direction, as identified in the first phase of the algorithm, and $\xi_t$ is the chosen scalar at round $t$.
-Therefore, the feedback is $z_t = \xi_t a^\top u_* + \eta_t$ and it becomes an estimation task for the scalar $\phi := a^\top u_*$.
-As such, the algorithm uses the least-squares estimator and the confidence sets for $\phi$.
+Note that in the second phase of the algorithm, we reduce the problem to a 1-dimensional safe linear bandit problem which is defined formally in the following.

+\begin{definition}[Reduction to 1-dimensional problem] Given a direction $u_* \in \Sb$, the safe linear bandit problem (Section \ref{sec:pset}) reduces to a 1-dimensional setting.
+For each round $t$ of this setting, the learner chooses $\xi_t \in \Rb_+$ and then $\xi_t u_*$ is played in the original setting (Section \ref{sec:pset}). \end{definition}